 How does the Fanimation 44" Custom Wrap in Brushed Nickel Compare to the Average Ceiling Fan?

 With a Quality Rating of 5, the Fanimation 44" Custom Wrap in Brushed Nickel is among the finest quality ceiling fans made.
 It will run smooth and quiet without wobbling or making noise and you can let it run 24 hours a day for years on end without any worries of the motor burning out.

 Note: CFM and Wind Speed are calculated using standard shaped 44" blades.
 The size and shape of the blades will alter the performance dramatically.
 For example: Palm style and carved wood leaf shaped blades can reduce performance by as much as 50%!

 Wind Speed Factor: 4.31 MPH (average is about 3)

-A Wind Speed Factor of 4.31 MPH gives this fan a Breeze Rating of 5 out of 5.
-This is a stronger breeze than most ceiling fans, so if you are looking for a fan to keep you cool, the 44" to 60" Custom Wrap great choice.
+A Wind Speed Factor of 4.31 MPH gives this fan a Breeze Rating of 5.5 out of 5.
+This is over the top when it comes to wind speed, so this fan provides about the strongest breeze you can get from a ceiling fan, making the 44" to 60" Custom Wrap one of the best fans you can buy to cool you off!
 Aside from Quality, which accounts for smooth quiet operation and durability, the amount of wind-chill a fan can provide to cool you off is the most important consideration.